Guidelines for Using Generative AI Tools in Open Educational Resources

 Combining AI-Generated Content and Creative Commons-Licensed Content

-When combining OER with materials created by using Generative AI prompts, use the same labeling that you would if you combined Public Domain materials with your Creative Commons work.
+When combining OER with materials created by using Generative AI, use the same labeling that you would if you combined Public Domain materials with your Creative Commons work.
 Mark them as Public Domain per usual.
 If you would like to be more transparent in the interest of ethics and comprehensiveness, provide explanatory text in a place like the preface to a textbook or an attributions slide.

 For more on remixing CC-licensed works with other materials: CC Certification Course: 4.4 Remixing CC-Licensed Work, CC BY 4.0 International License.